Gastric bypass diet: What to eat after the surgery

 The greatest risks of the gastric bypass diet come from not following the diet properly.
 If you eat too much or eat food that you shouldn't, you could have complications.
 These include:

 - Weight gain or failure to lose weight.
-If you continue to gain weight or fail to lose weight on the gastric bypass diet, it's possible you could be eating too many calories.
-Talk to your doctor or dietitian about changes you can make to your diet.
+If you continue to gain weight or fail to lose weight on the gastric bypass diet, talk to your doctor or dietitian.

 See more In-depth